Our Curriculum- Skills for a changing world

 Learning at the Right Pace

-Whittling: Students plan, focus, and problem-solve while carefully shaping wood.
-They learn patience, precision, creativity, and goal-setting in a hands-on, mindful environment.
+For example, activities such as whittling allow children to plan, focus, and problem-solve while carefully shaping wood.
+In the process, they naturally develop patience, creativity, precision, and goal-setting in a calm, mindful environment.

 Freedom and Autonomy

-A student drawn to architecture could explore geometry and angles through building projects, embedding numeracy in practical, creative ways.
+Someone drawn to architecture might explore geometry, angles, and design through hands-on building projects, bringing numeracy to life in practical and creative ways.

 Preparing for the Future

-By focusing on skills, our curriculum equips young people to:
+By focusing on skills rather than rigid content delivery, we support young people to: